South-central China, China: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C and I. Make sure to find the right kind.
-The majority of adapters currently sold are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A, C and I. Be sure to choose the necessary kind.
+Many adapters for sale now are just plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most areas.

 June